schreiberbrett/cool-relations/the-riffle-relation.md

 Brett Schreiber, 3 July 2022

 I like to watch movies.
 One thing I've started to notice is an editing style known as [cross-cutting](https://en.wikipedia.org/Cross-cutting).
 This is where two scenes are edited to be shown to the audience at the same time.
-My favorite example is from Christopher Nolan's _Inception_, which cuts back and forth between different scenes to convey simultaneous action in both levels of the dream.
+My favorite example is from Christopher Nolan's _Inception_, which cuts to and from three different scenes to convey simultaneous action in both levels of the dream.

 Here is the best picture I found online of cross-cutting.